 - 5 cups tomato-basil sauce (I prefer Rao’s Homemade Marina Sauce)

 - 1/2 pound lasagna noodles (regular, whole wheat or gluten-free), about 12-14 noodles

 - 8 ounces part-skim mozzarella, grated or sliced

 - Preheat oven to 350 degrees.
 In a sauté pan over medium-high heat, sauté the sausage, breaking it up into small pieces, until browned.
 Drain any fat from the pan and set aside.

 - In a bowl, stir together the ricotta, milk, egg and ¾ cup parmesan.

-- In a 9x13 baking dish, spread 1 cup tomato sauce.
+- In a 9×13 baking dish, spread 1 cup tomato sauce.
 Cover with a single layer of noodles without overlapping them.
 Spread on a third of the ricotta mixture, another cup of the sauce and top with a third of the sautéed sausage.
 Add two more layers of noodles, ricotta, sauce and sausage.
 Top with a final layer of noodles, remaining sauce, the mozzarella and the remaining 1/4 cup of Parmesan.
-Be sure the top layer of noodles is fully covered with sauce (if any edges are peeking out uncovered, they will be crispy instead of soft).
+Be sure the top layer of noodles is covered with sauce (if any edges are dry or uncovered, they will be crispy instead of soft).

-- Bake uncovered for 45-50 minutes in the middle of the oven, until bubbly and golden brown on the edges.
-If the cheese starts to get too brown, cover the pan with foil during baking.
+- Bake uncovered for 45-50 minutes in the middle of the oven, until bubbly and golden brown.
+If the cheese starts to get too dark, cover the pan with foil during baking.
 Let stand for 5 minutes before cutting.

 - Note: Lasagna can be assembled and frozen before baking.
 Place in refrigerator the night before you plan to bake.